An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Experimental Results

+\textbf{Results.} Figure~\ref{fig:rq2} shows a box plot illustrating the agreement levels between human developers (labeled as ``H-H'' in the figure and highlighted in blue) and between humans and our tool (labeled as ``H-T'' and highlighted in orange), measured by Cohen’s Kappa scores.
+The middle line of each box represents the median, and the white diamond represents the mean.
+A smaller box indicates more stable results and smaller variance.

+\textbf{In the automated program repair task, \TOOL achieves agreement levels with human annotators that are comparable to the agreement among human annotators.} Figure~\ref{fig:rq2} shows that \TOOL exhibits comparable median and mean agreement with human annotators, indicating it has the potential to serve as a reliable substitute for humans in this task.

-\textbf{\TOOL achieves agreement levels with human annotators that, on average, are comparable to the agreement observed among human annotators themselves on the code generation and automated program repair tasks.} For code generation, \TOOL achieves an average Cohen’s Kappa score of 24.1 on the CoNaLa dataset, slightly below the human–human average of 25.7.
-On the Card2Code dataset, \TOOL performs even better, with a score of 35.1 compared to the human–human average of 30.5.
-For automated program repair, \TOOL attains a Cohen’s Kappa score of 66.7, surpassing the human–human agreement average of 60.1.
-These results suggest that \TOOL has the potential to serve as a reliable substitute for human evaluators in evaluating both code generation and automated program repair tasks.
+\textbf{In the code generation task, \TOOL achieves agreement levels that are close to human-human agreement.} Specifically, on CoNaLa, \TOOL attains a score of 16.7, lower than the human–human average of 25.7.
+In contrast, on Card2Code, it achieves a higher average Cohen’s Kappa score of 41.9, surpassing the human–human agreement score of 30.5.
+Overall, \TOOL demonstrates performance close to that of human evaluators, making it a promising choice for code generation evaluation.

-\textbf{However, in the code summarization task, there remains a substantial gap between the agreement of \TOOL and human annotators compared to human–human agreement.} On the Summary-Assess dataset, \TOOL achieves an average Cohen’s Kappa score of 4.6, which is significantly lower than the human–human average of 15.5.
-This suggests that \TOOL is not yet a viable replacement for human evaluators in the context of code summarization.
-Nonetheless, as shown in Table~\ref{tab:RQ1_res}, \TOOL remains the best-performing automatic evaluation metric in the code summarization task, highlighting the progress made through our approach.
+\textbf{However, in the code summarization task, there remains a substantial gap between the agreement of \TOOL and human annotators compared to human-human agreement.} On the Summary-Assess dataset, \TOOL achieves an average Cohen’s Kappa score of 1.9, which is substantially lower than the human–human average of 15.5.
+This suggests that \TOOL is not yet a viable replacement for human evaluators in code summarization.
+Nonetheless, as shown in Table~\ref{tab:RQ1_res}, \TOOL remains the best-performing automatic evaluation metric in the code summarization task, highlighting our progress.